Home | About USIG | What's New | Events

 3. a trade union, employees’ association, an association of employers registered under any law of Uganda, or an association established for the purpose of promoting farming, mining, tourism, manufacturing, or commerce and industry in Uganda.

 All income of an exempt organization is free from income tax, with the exception of property income received.
 Rental income of immovable property, however, may be exempt if it is used by the lessee exclusively for the activities of the organization specified in the Act.
-In addition, business income received by an NGO that is not related to the function constituting the basis of the organization’s existence is subject to tax.
-(Income Tax Act S 21(f))
+In addition, business income received by an NGO that is not related to the function constituting the basis of the organization's existence is subject to tax (Income Tax Act, Section 21(f)).

 Individuals and legal entities are eligible for tax deductions for charitable contributions to a tax exempt organization listed in Section 2 (bb) (a) and (b) of the Income Tax Act.
 An individual may claim as a deduction up to 5% of that individual’s taxable income for the year in which the gift is made.